 - Driven to Suicide: Sissy, although she survives.

 - Establishing Character Moment: Brandon considering sleeping with a married woman he doesn't even know.
 Not only does it show he's a sex addict, it hints at the difficulty he has connecting with other people, especially romantically (which is why he fills the void with meaningless sex).

 - Explicit Content: Numerous unfulfilling sex scenes between Brandon and various women, not to mention the big time porn and masturbation habits, serve to illustrate the character's damaging and compulsive sexual behavior.

 - Fake American / Ooh, Me Accent's Slipping: Fassbender drifts in and out of an American accent, but they include a token "I grew up in Ireland" line (probably so he can focus less on his accent and more on keeping in character during largely improvised scenes).
-Mulligan on the other hand maintains a convincing American accent most of the time, but also occasionally drifts into what sounds like an Irish accent, despite the Actress being English.
+On the other hand, Mulligan maintains a convincing American accent most of the time, but also occasionally drifts into what sounds like an Irish accent, despite the Actress being English.

 - Fan Disservice: Lots and lots of nudity and lots of sex, but in every case the context kills the erotica.